Paris, Capital of the 19th Century: Fourier, or the Arcades

-The construction of the Arcades in the earlier half of the 19th century is described as well as attendant innovations (eg. "The arcades are the scene of the first gas lighting."
+The construction of the Arcades in the earlier half of the 19th century is described as well as attendant innovations (e.g. "The arcades are the scene of the first gas lighting."
 The construction of the arcades is coextensive with "the advent of building in iron.").
-The new methods requisite for the construction of the arcades grow out of the innovation of pre-fabricated iron-rails for the new rail transportation system which is beginning to be built around the world at this time.

-Benjamin observes that antique design concepts mingle with futuristic design concepts in the layout and decoration of the arcades, and he compares the project of the Arcades as a market-driven incarnation of Fourier's phalanstery, a type of building designed for a self-contained utopian community that was "supposed to lead men back to the condition in which virtue is superfluous."
+Benjamin compares the project of the Arcades to Fourier's phalanstery, a type of building designed for a self-contained utopian community that was "supposed to lead men back to the condition in which virtue is superfluous."